 Attack Phases Cybersecurity Attack SPHINX Role and Added-value Benefits Initial Conditions A hospital employee uses a virtual machine with an obsolete operating system.
 SPHINX periodically conducts a vulnerability assessment of the full IT infrastructure, including operating systems that are obsolete, and reports to the IT department the system's major vulnerabilities, ensuring that the IT department is aware of existing vulnerabilities and may take adequate protection measures.
 Pre-Attack Phase The employee occasionally surfs the Internet using the computer's virtual machine.
 Attack Phase The employee accidentally downloads and executes a file infected with malware.
 The malware propagates to several assets in the hospital's network.
 The malware creates botnets, congests the local network and servers and locks out user accounts.
 The hospital's information systems exhibit slow response and high latency.
 And gradually the users cannot log on to their computers and access the hospital's information systems.
 Hospital's medical, nursing and administrative staff are forced to switch to hardcopy-based operations (paper operations) in order to perform their work activities and deliver care services.
-SPHINX detects the access to flagged websites, web traffic and suspicious content (e.g., malicious files) and denies Internet connectivity.
-SPHINX recognises the machine's erratic behaviour (e.g., excessive CPU load and traffic), the malicious (botnet) behaviour and traffic (connection attempts to C&C servers, traffic to unusual TCP/UDP ports) and isolates the infected assets from the rest of the network, denying the malware access to additional resources and effectively countering malware propagation attempts.
-SPHINX generates an alert of the suspicious activity to warn the IT department.
+SPHINX detects the access to flagged websites, web traffic and suspicious content (e.g., malicious files).
+SPHINX recognises the machine's erratic behaviour (e.g., excessive CPU load and traffic), the malicious (botnet) behaviour and traffic (connection attempts to C&C servers, traffic to unusual TCP/UDP ports) SPHINX generates an alert of the suspicious activity to warn the IT department.
 SPHINX provides the IT department with a detailed report of the attack activity, identifying compromised assets and suggesting proper course of action for recovery and mitigation measures.
+As a result, the IT department is able to isolate the infected assets from the rest of the network, denying the malware access to additional resources and effectively countering malware propagation attempts.